How to Spot a Freebie Fake

 Most scam/fake sites create these “scam/fake freebies” for a few reasons – The first is to collect your information and then sell this to companies who will most likely spam you.
 If you use a dedicated email account just for freebies, you will most likely see spam messages.
 This is why you shouldn’t use your regular email account to request.

 Another reason people create scam sites is to make money.
-If you have ever received a pop up at the end of submitting your information, this is most likely a link to an affiliate site where the person who made the site gets paid every time you click their link.
+If you have ever received a pop up at the end of submitting your information, or an offer for another free sample, this is most likely a link to an affiliate site where the person who made the site gets paid every time you click the link.
 A clear example are those email submit forms, those that promise something free.
 No self respecting company will have this at the end of their free sample submit form.